-Organise for the welcoming slide to be on the large screen as the audience/guests arrive into the cinema.
+Organise for the welcoming slide to be on the large screen as the audience/guests arrive into your chosen venue.

-Also, consider hosting a Q&A at your screening with the producers and cast.
+Consider hosting a Q&A at your screening with the producers and cast.
 We would love to attend your screening and support you if we are able.

-After the screening, encourage guests to do what they would normally do after attending any film ... socialise, go out for dinner, coffee and enjoy conversation about the film.
+After the screening, thank guests for attending and encourage them to do what they would normally do after attending any film ... socialise, go out for dinner, coffee and enjoy conversation about the film.